tangiblelight/jafl-xkb/README.md

 ### Dvorak-style punctuation

 ![JAFL Dvorak Layout](./img/jafl-dvorak.png)

+Symbols are swapped so they remain on the same finger, on the opposite hand.

 Use variant `dvorak`.
 There is also a `dvqwerty` variant for use with hardware Dvorak keyboards.